 Joanna is also the author of Academic Freedom in an Age of Conformity (Palgrave Macmillan, 2016) which she talks about here and Consuming Higher Education Why Learning Can’t Be Bought (Bloomsbury, 2012).
-She co-edited and contributed to Why Academic Freedom Matters (Civitas, 2016).
+She co-edited Why Academic Freedom Matters (Civitas, 2016).

-Joanna writes and speaks about academic freedom, education and feminism.
+Joanna writes and speaks about feminism, academic freedom and education.
 Her writing has been published everywhere from The Times Higher Education to Early Years Educator; from the Telegraph to the Erotic Review.
+Please support my work.

 In the news

 Roundtable: Is the Harvey Weinstein scandal a tipping point?

 Zoomer Radio, Me Too and the problem with victim feminism

 Sky News, Paper Review